olivia-banks/olivia-banks/README.md

 Hey, I'm Olivia.
 I'm an applications and systems developer with professional experience in C, C++, and Python.
-I also work with Perl and R (especially for bioinformatics), Lua, OCaml, Java, Kotlin, and a handful of other languages.
+I also work with Perl and R (especially for bioinformatics), Lua, OCaml, Java, and a handful of other languages.
 On the web side, I've used Svelte, HTMX, and Hyperscript in both research and professional projects.
-I'm comfortable across Linux, macOS, and BSD systems, particularly in low-level and systems work.
+I'm comfortable across Linux, macOS, and BSD platforms, particularly in low-level and systems work.

 In my current role, I maintain epidemiological simulation software for the CDC's ForeSITE disease